JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 {{< details title="Meeting Creation - Scheduler Template 📌" closed="true" >}}

+You can have a expanded view: [here ](https://jalcocert.github.io/JAlcocerT/effective-meetings-data-analytics/#as-a-meeting-owner) and as meeting facilatator, [here](https://jalcocert.github.io/JAlcocerT/business-analytics-skills/#facilitating-meetings)

 - **Meeting Creation**
   - **How/what - Always use them!**
     - The context of this meeting is ....